leylaKapi/leylaKapi.github.io/source/_posts/2014-11-08-how-to-use-getextra-and-putextra-in-android-for-string-data.markdown

 ### Use getExtra and putExtra

-Firstly if you want to get some information like name, surname, email when user login on Android, and show on second activity these information , we can use getExtra and putExtra .
+You want to get some information like name, surname, email when user login on Android, and show on second activity these information , we can use getExtra and putExtra .
 There are a lot of method for getting information from first to second activity, I try to explain getting with getExtra and putExtra on getting user name and surname to show second activity, let 's start,